Sichuan pepper: Chinese cuisine

 Whole, green, freshly picked Sichuan pepper may be used in cooking, but dried Sichuan pepper is more commonly used.
 Once dried, the shiny black seeds inside the husk are discarded, along with any stems; the husk is what we know as Sichuan pepper or peppercorn.

 The peppercorn may be used whole or finely ground, as it is in five-spice powder.
-Ma la sauce (麻辣 (málà); lit. 'numbing and spicy'), common in Sichuan cooking, is a combination of Sichuan pepper and chili pepper, and it is a key ingredient in Chongqing hot pot.
+Mala sauce (麻辣 (málà); lit. 'numbing and spicy'), common in Sichuan cooking, is a combination of Sichuan pepper and chili pepper, and it is a key ingredient in Chongqing hot pot.

 Sichuan pepper is also available as an oil (花椒油, marketed as either "Sichuan pepper oil", "Bunge prickly ash oil", or "huajiao oil").
 Sichuan pepper infused oil can be used in dressing, dipping sauces, or any dish in which the flavor of the peppercorn is desired without the texture of the peppercorns themselves.

 Hua jiao yan (花椒盐 (花椒鹽, huājiāoyán)) is a mixture of salt and Sichuan pepper, toasted and browned in a wok, and served as a condiment to accompany chicken, duck, and pork dishes.

-The leaves of the sichuan pepper tree are also used in soups and fried foods.
+The leaves of the Sichuan pepper tree are also used in soups and fried foods.